 - Treat it like a holiday and start going on little mini breaks and weekend city jaunts.

 Both are totally fine to do, but remember that this isn’t a study abroad trip, this isn’t backpacking; you are here to live.
 It’s your home.
-So, instead of spending money flying off to other places, instead try and stay put for six months at least and really get to know your home from the ground up.
+So, instead of spending money flying off to other places, try and stay put for at least six months and really get to know your home from the ground up.

 You also need to understand how far your new salary goes.
 Maybe you need to get used to new money, and you need to learn basic expenses like bread, milk, and petrol.
 Building a budget and a base of economic understanding like this takes time, and you need to physically be there in order to really learn it.